rod-laycock/LowCostDistributedBackup/README.md

 I presently pay per month for a NextCloud instance.
 Enough said.

 ## Marketing / tracker blocking
-It must run a PiHole - no questions.
+It must run a PiHole to avoid tracking and other marketing bullshit - no questions, this is a must.

 # Proof of Concept